bterwijn/memory_graph/README.md

 ```
 ![many_types.png](https://raw.githubusercontent.com/bterwijn/memory_graph/main/images/many_types.png)

-Instead of showing the graph on screen you can also render it to an output file of your choosing (see [Graphviz Output Formats](https://graphviz.org/docs/outputs/)) using for example:
+Instead of showing the graph on screen you can also render it to an output file (see [Graphviz Output Formats](https://graphviz.org/docs/outputs/)) using for example:

 ```python
 mg.render(data, "my_graph.pdf")